-By using the guitar parts as templates, rather than bending, folding, and gluing them into a collage, it is possible to build a replica out of any flat material; (book board, distressed paper, wood, painted flat surface, recycled paper or printed matter), thus taking Picasso's sculpture in a unique direction.
+By using the guitar parts as templates, rather than bending, folding, and gluing them into a collage, it is possible to build a replica out of any flat material-book board, distressed paper, wood, painted flat surface, recycled paper or printed matter-adding yet another dimension to Picasso's original idea.

-Our beta guitar makers are taking the collage in innovative directions and have added valuable insight into making this a better publication.
-It has been and continues to be a great pleasure to work with Guy Diehl on this and channel Picasso's creative spirit.
+Our beta guitar makers are already taking the collage in innovative directions and their valuable insights have made this a better publication.
+It continues to be a great pleasure working with Guy Diehl to channel Picasso's creative spirit.